In landmark ruling, Japan court says not allowing same-sex marriage is 'unconstitutional' | Law-Order

 In landmark ruling, Japan court says not allowing same-sex marriage is 'unconstitutional'

-A Japenese district court on Wednesday ruled that not allowing same-sex couples to marry is "unconstitutional", setting a new precedent in the only G7 nation not to fully recognise same-sex partnership, though it rejected demands for damages to be paid.
-The ruling, the first in Japan on the legality of same-sex marriages, is a major symbolic victory in a country where the constitution defines marriage as being based on "the mutual consent of both sexes."
+A Japanese court ruled on Wednesday that not allowing same-sex couples to marry is "unconstitutional," setting a precedent in the only G7 nation not to fully recognize same-sex partnership.
+The ruling by a district court, the first in Japan on the legality of same-sex marriages, is a major symbolic victory in a country where the constitution still defines marriage as being based on "the mutual consent of both sexes".

+While a new law will be needed before same-sex marriages can actually take place -- which could take some time in socially conservative Japan -- LGBT activists celebrated the ruling and said it had the potential to change their lives.
+"I'm really happy.
+Until the ruling was announced, we didn't know this was what we'd get and I'm just overjoyed," said 44-year old Gon Matsunaka, director of activist group Marriage for All Japan and representative at Pride House Tokyo.

+"Its value is absolutely measureless."
+While Japanese law is relatively liberal by Asian standards, social attitudes have kept the LGBT community largely invisible in the world's third-largest economy.

-As it currently stands, same-sex couples can't inherit their partner's assets - such as the house they may have shared - and also have no parental rights to any children their partners may have.
-Though partnership certificates issued by individual municipalities around the nation help with renting places to live and hospital visitation rights, they still don't allow the same full legal rights as for heterosexual couples.
+Under the current rules, same-sex couples are not allowed to marry, can't inherit their partner's assets - such as the house they may have shared - and also have no parental rights over their partners' children.
+Though partnership certificates issued by individual municipalities help same-sex couples to rent a place together and have hospital visitation rights, they still don't give them the same full legal rights enjoyed by heterosexual couples.

-The Sapporo District Court threw out the demand for damages by the six plaintiffs - two couples of men and one of women - who had asked that the Japanese government pay 1 million yen each in acknowledgment of the pain they suffered by not being able to legally marry.
-But the recognition that not allowing them to marry was unconstitutional was the victory the plaintiffs, their lawyers and activists had been hoping for as a key symbolic step forward and precedent-setter.
+The Sapporo District Court threw out the demand for damages by the six plaintiffs - two couples of men and one of the women - who had asked that the Japanese government pay 1 million yen ($9,168.42) each in acknowledgment of the pain they suffered by not being able to legally marry.
+But the "unconstitutional" ruling was the victory the plaintiffs, their lawyers, and activists had been hoping for as a key step forward and one that sets an important precedent.

-A number of companies have taken their own steps to work around the situation, including both international companies and Japanese firms such as Panasonic.
+Several companies have taken their own steps to work around the situation, including both international companies and Japanese firms such as Panasonic.
 But there are limits.
-"For things that are part of the national system, such as pensions, there's nothing they can do," said Masa Yanagisawa, head of Prime Services at Goldman Sachs Japan and a board member of the NGO Marriage for All Japan.
+"For things that are part of the national system, such as pensions, there's nothing they can do," said Masa Yanagisawa, head of Prime Services at Goldman Sachs Japan and a board member of Marriage for All Japan.

 "All the other advanced countries have this, so Japan will lose out competitively.
 Then there's the fact that people can't be who they are.
-It becomes quite business critical."
+It becomes quite business-critical." ($1 = 109.0700 yen)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)